Center for Growth / Self-Esteem Therapy in Philadelphia: What is Self-Esteem?

 Self-esteem is a broad psychological concept that is used to as a measurement of how highly a person rates their overall abilities, skills, and worth.
 Dictionary.com defines self-esteem as “a realistic respect for or favorable impression of oneself, or self-respect.”
 Self-esteem is linked to many other concepts in psychology and counseling like achievement, happiness, depression, and motivation.
 Self-esteem is a building block of your personality as it defines whether or not you are able to view yourself in a positive or negative light.
-People who have low self esteem typically sell themselves short and do not go after their dreams and goals.
+People living in Philadelphia who have low self esteem typically sell themselves short and do not go after their dreams and goals.
 While people with adequate self-esteem will typically rate their performance and abilities favorably and will make wholehearted attempts to reach their goals.
-This tip will help you identify what healthy vs. low self-esteem looks like, and understand some of the factors behind self-esteem.
+The Center for Growth / Self-Esteem Therapy in Philadelphia tip will help you identify what healthy vs. low self-esteem looks like, and understand some of the factors behind self-esteem.

 The definitions of what self-esteem is are helpful to understand the concept, but do little to help people understand what self-esteem looks like.
 A common misconception about healthy self-esteem is that feeling good about yourself makes you too proud or narcissistic.
 However, having healthy self-esteem, and a positive view of yourself will act as a buffer from psychological distress such as anxiety and depression.
 Healthy self-esteem is having a realistic interpretation of what you are good and not so good at so you can place appropriate expectations of yourself and others.
 A strong sense of self-esteem makes you resilient in the face of adversity, because you are able to trust your problem solving skills yet ask for help if you need it.
 Self-esteem helps you feel like you are capable and worthy of achieving your goals.
 Having a healthy dose of self-esteem helps you feel confident in your values, beliefs, and principles so you are able to defend or act on them in difficult situations without worry of judgment from others.
 People with self-esteem are able to make choices that fit with who they are as a person, and don’t need to spend a lot of time dwelling on what happened in the past or what may happen in the future.
 Self-esteem lets people feel interesting and valuable to others, accept other people as they are, be respectful of diverse opinions, and enjoy a variety of activities and adventures.